TeymurZeynally/PlagiarismApi/README.md

 + `language` - Programming language from the list available for Moss
 + `templateRepository` - a repository whose files will be considered base for Moss.
 Code from base files is not parsed by Moss.
 For example `TeymurZeynally/GHC-Template-CPP-Plagiarism`.

+When this api method is called, the `templateRepository` repository is downloaded, as well as all repositories from `organization` that satisfy `repositoryPrefix`.
+From all downloaded repositories, files matching `fileRegex` are extracted and sent to Moss.
+The plagiarism report is filtered by `reportFilterRegex`.

 ### Checking zip files

 Sometimes you need just to upload a zip file with all the students work and get a report.